pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

 Fine-tuning HF T5
 --------------
 HF T5 pretrained models are availbe in 4 different sizes, ranging from small with 60 M parameters to 11 B parameters.
 In this tutorial, we demonstrate the finetuing of a T5 3B with FSDP for text summarization using WikiHow dataset.
 The main focus of this tutorial is to highligh different available features in FSDP that would be helpful for training large scale model above 3B parameters.
 Also, we cover specific features for Transformer based models.
+The code for this tutorial is available in ,  `Pytorch Examples <https://github.com/HamidShojanazeri/examples/blob/FSDP_example>`__.

 *Setup*